Edit the item form

 Select a control to display its properties on the left.
 Depending on the control type, these determine the control's appearance, behaviour and initial value.

 Properties can be set dynamically, based on the output of a computed expression.
-To make a property target an expression, select its button and choose from a list of compatible expressions (their Final node output matches the property type).
+To make a property target an expression, select its Target button and choose from a list of compatible expressions (their Final node output matches the property type).

 For full details, see Attribute controls and Other controls.